Magnetic, transport and topological properties of Co-based shandite thin films: Supplementary Note 1: Details of the optimized lattice structures

-We present additional information of the optimized lattice structures in Table~\ref{tab:opt_lattice}: the averaged angles for neighboring Co-Sn-Co and Co-S-Co bonds, $\theta_{\rm Co\hy Sn\hy Co}$ and $\theta_{\rm Co\hy S\hy Co}$, respectively, and the averaged bond lengths of the nearest-neighbor Co ions in different layers, $d_{\rm inter\hy Co}$.
+We present additional information of the optimised lattice structures in Supplementary Table~\ref{tab:opt_lattice}: the averaged angles for neighbouring Co-Sn-Co and Co-S-Co bonds, $\theta_{\rm Co\hy Sn\hy Co}$ and $\theta_{\rm Co\hy S\hy Co}$, respectively, and the averaged bond lengths of the nearest-neighbour Co ions in different layers, $d_{\rm inter\hy Co}$.
 In most cases, the bond angles and lengths do not change so much from the bulk values, except for $\theta_{\rm Co\hy S\hy Co}$ at the surfaces.